 Students are required to declare a major at the time of enrollment.
 This information is entered in the appropriate declaration form at the time of enrollment.
 Students are then assigned an advisor based on their declared major.
 If they are unsure about a major, they may choose liberal arts.
 They will be assigned an academic advisor or a vocational advisor based upon this information.
-A copy of the Declaration of Major form is filed in the student's advising file which is maintained by the Student Success Center.
+A copy of the Declaration of Major form is filed in the student's digital student file.